Additional Support Needs

 This is support provided by an ASN teacher or SPSA (School and Pupil Support Assistant).
 An ASN plan is made with the class teacher to support individuals, small groups or the whole class using Tracking & Monitoring information to improve attainment.

 ASN staff run the following programmes for small groups of pupils.

-- The A Team - focused on team-building and developing self-confidence
+- The Resilience Group - focused on team-building and developing self-confidence

 - John Muir Award - based on practical technical skills and outdoor learning